eosonera/hetalianhorrorshow/README.md

 ### Changes from the original version:
+A few additions were made for improved quality of life but otherwise my intention with this remake was to make it as close to the original version as possible.

+- For the web version available on Itch.io, a few fonts had to be removed and the non-particle rain animation in story 3 had to be cut shorter to make the game smaller.
+These changes are not in the downloadable versions.
 - Added a menu that allows language selection, accessible from main menu ​by selecting ​the 🌐​ icon​
 - Added a new 'misc' menu with an 'about' submenu, an 'options' submenu, and a 'help' submenu, accessible from main menu and game menu by selecting the "?" icon.
 In the 'bonus options' submenu, it is possible to:
   - Toggle display between windowed and fullscreen